E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ESInterfaceBase/readme.rst

 Building and testing
 ____________________

-The ESBaseInterface module can be found in the QMCQEPack branch of the QMCPack git repository `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_.
+The ESInterfaceBase module can be found in the QMCQEPack branch of the QMCPack git repository `<https://github.com/michruggeri/qmcpack/tree/QMCQEPack>`_.
 After cloning and getting to the QMCQEPack branch with